gabrielkorytiak/Windows-Update-Reset-Script/README.md

 To work properly it must be run as administrator

-It may be nececary to run it multiple times in order to properly reset Windows Update
+It may be nececary to run this script multiple times in order to fully reset Windows Update